 Retroactive interference in visual working memory.
 On-going research is exploring how different types of distraction affect visual working memory.
 There is particular emphasis on the similarity between the to-be-remembered object and the distracting event.

-Specificity of proactive interference.
+Specificity and time course of proactive interference.
 Proactive interference occurs when old memories disrupt the ability to form new memories.
 Some research has highlighted a form of long-lasting proactive interference and a new project, supported by an Experimental Psychology Society grant, is exploring the nature of interfering events from the recent past.
-If you would like to take part in these experiments, they can be accessed via the links below:

 Associate Fellow of the British Psychological Society.